drand/drand/docs/SECURITY.md

 The DKG protocol model follows the one from the Pedersen's protocol.
 [Gennaro's paper](https://www.researchgate.net/publication/225722958_Secure_Distributed_Key_Generation_for_Discrete-Log_Based_Cryptosystems) explains the protocol and its assumptions.

-**Synchronous Network**: A packet sent from an alive node reaches its destination in a bounded amount of time.
+**Synchronous Network**: A packet sent from an online node reaches its destination in a bounded amount of time.
 Drand realizes this assumption by the usage of timeouts during the DKG protocol.